 Due June 1st

 In 2017, SSP awarded $34,860 in scholarships to 248 participants in need.
 We hope to do the same in 2018.
 Our commitment is that no youth should be excluded from participating due to lack of financial means.
 This fund will be used to lower the second and final payment by the needed amount.
-Complete the Individual Scholarship Application Form to explain your needs before January 15th to receive priority.
+Complete the Individual Scholarship Application Form to explain your needs.

 Download the Individual Scholarship Application Form.